 Step 9: Add the Final Touches!

-Our DIY Camper Source List:
+Our RV Renovation Source List:

-- Wood Wallpaper: Home Depot (found in store; I can’t find a link online)
+- Wood Wallpaper: Home Depot (in-store)

 - Peel & Stick Tile: Smart Tiles Metro Blanco

 - Fabric: Shibori Design, Indigo Velvet, Indoor / Outdoor Griege Linen Look from Fabric.com

 - Dinette Light Fixture (we hacked it to make it flush)

 - TVs: 32″ Samsung Smart TVs from The Brick